MileHacker Logo

 • A valid driving license and credit card for deposit are usually needed.
 An IDP is a suggestion for non-EU licenses.

-• Roads are well-maintained.
+• The roads are in good condition-maintained.
 Driving is on the right.
 There are strict speed limits.

 • Winter tires are mandatory from December 1st to March 31st.